Skip to Main Content

 • Brill Online: international law books and human rights and humanitarian law books from 2006 to present.

-All of these databases can be accessed through our Law Databases page and many can be accessed remotely too.
+All of these databases can be accessed through our Law Databases page and many can be accessed remotely.

 In addition to the above, IALS has secured access to individual e-books from a variety of publishers.
 They can be accessed from the Ebook Central link on the Law Databases page or from the individual book record on the Library Catalogue.

-If you need to locate titles which are not held in the library try the following steps:
+If you need to locate titles which are not held at IALS Library, try the following places.

-You may need to visit another library to obtain the material which you need.
-Alternatively you may be able to obtain titles from libraries using the interlibrary loan and document delivery services offered by the library at your institution.
+Alternatively you may be able to obtain titles from other libraries using interlibrary loan or document delivery services offered by your own institution.

 Recommend a book